 Dahomey (Daome) which is now Benin.
 Wedo refers to the coastal town Ouidah

-Atlantic slave trade for almost 200 years.
+which was a center of the Atlantic slave trade for almost 200 years.
 Danbala

 represents ancient male creative energy and manifests as a snake.
 He is said to